p-well/password_check/README.md

 </pre>

-When using your own blacklist and your password was found in this list:
+When using your own blacklist and your password was found within prohibited password:
 <pre>
 <b>python password_checker.py -u blacklist.txt</b>